 When you receive a DUI, you usually face charges in a criminal court.
 However, in some cases, you may be able to go to a DUI or DWI court instead.
-This is beneficial since you often avoid or reduce criminal charges, and receive treatment if you struggle with a substance use disorder.
+You may benefit from a DUI/DWI court as they often allow you to avoid or reduce criminal charges, and receive the chance to enter into addiction treatment if you struggle with a substance use disorder.

-Eligibility for DUI court varies by jurisdiction.
-You’ll more than likely have to plead guilty to your DUI.
-In some cases, you will be required to attend DUI/DWI court as a condition for probation; in other cases, you can voluntarily enter this program to get charges reduced or dropped.
-DUI court is available at both the felony and misdemeanor level.
+Eligibility for DUI court, whether on a felony or misdemeanor level, varies by jurisdiction.
+In order to be eligible, you will more than likely have to plead guilty to your DUI.
+In some cases, you will be required to attend DUI/DWI court as a condition for probation; in other cases, you can voluntarily enter this program to get charges reduced or dropped entirely.

 For all its benefits, participating in DUI court is a massive responsibility.
 Should you succeed in court, your original charges can either be dropped or reduced.
 Should you fail, that failure can be used against you by the prosecution.
 You should also think about the fact that a judge’s reputation may be on the line by him or her allowing you to participate in DUI court.
 Your failure could reflect poorly not only on you, but the judge as well.

-The greatest benefit to a DUI court is the chance to receive needed treatment for a substance use disorder.
+The greatest benefit to a DUI court is the chance to receive needed treatment for a substance use disorder, especially if you’ve been unable to enter into rehab prior to this.
 Oftentimes, you will even be given assistance in finding employment if you lost your job.
 If you’ve been hesitant to seek help for an addiction, the incentive of dropped charges can motivate you to enter a rehab program.

-Rehab After Work has an addictions awareness and DUI program that can help you fulfill treatment requirements, but you don’t have to wait until a judge orders you to get treatment.
-If you are concerned about a DUI conviction or your drinking habits, we encourage you to get in touch with us.
-The professionals at Rehab After Work are here to answer any questions you might have about treatment.
-Call us at (610) 644-6464 to see what course of action is right for you.
+Rehab After Work has an addictions awareness and DUI program that can help you fulfill treatment requirements, but you don’t have to wait until a judge orders you to get treatment to begin taking care of your mental health.
+If you are concerned about a DUI conviction or evolving drinking habits, we encourage you to get in touch with us.